susam/tzero/README.md

 * Private timeboxing: Users can run timeboxes privately by sending private messages to Tzero with `/msg` or `/query` commands.
-A private message session is also treated like a virtual private channel, so it too benefits from the channel isolation feature.
+A private message session is treated like a virtual private channel, so it too benefits from the channel isolation feature.

 * Persistent state: Data pertaining to running and completed timeboxes are saved to a configurable state file.
 As a result, if the tool